LeokritaJessica/ownlist/README.md

 # Create Todolist with React and Pure Css
-This project can create new task, delete task and strikethrough task if complete Task in project will store in localstorage with javasript You can refresh everytime without reset the task
+This project can create new task, delete task and strikethrough task if complete.\
+Task in project will store in localstorage with javasript.\
+You can refresh everytime without reset the task
 # Getting Started with Create React App